basheppo/GameRecommandationSystem/README.md

 ## Troubleshooting

-### Common Issues That i encountered and some advices that may be useful
+### Common Issues I Encountered and Some Advice That May Be Useful

 1. **Permission Denied Errors**:
    - If you encounter an `EACCES` error, ensure that you have proper permissions for the `.next` directory: